Chrissiez/students/_posts/2023-11-03-Individual-Review_IPYNB_2_.md

 This is a side project I did with Arushi

 Since we weren't as advanced as the other members in our group, we had difficulty adding meaningful commits.
+So, we decided to create our own side project.